 The sixteen miles of deep, woodland trails follow many interconnected loops that allow for longer or shorter treks.
 The only downside is that though the multiuse trails are color-coded and numbered, there is no easily accessible source for what the colors and numbers reference.
 The New York State Department of Environmental Conservation’s (DEC) online map shows the trails, but not which trails are which.
 The DEC web site lists mileage for each segment, but you have to piece it together as you go.
 To compound this, trail intersections do not indicate distances to major destinations (e .g., roads, natural features, other trails, etc.) like signage does at so many other DEC trail systems.

-However if you dig into the Tioga Unit Management Plan that covers this forest, you can find a map with marked trail segments.
-If you forget to plan in advance, note that in the northern section there is a central access road that can be used as reference should you ever get turned around.
+However, if you dig into the Tioga Unit Management Plan that covers this forest, you can find a map with marked trail segments.
+If you forget to plan in advance, note that in the northern section there is a central access road that can be used as a reference should you ever get turned around.

 Despite the lack of signage, the actual trails themselves are in great shape and offer a good deal of solitude.
-Trail work has included construction of many sturdy bridges and ditching to provide dry, stable trails even during wet seasons.
+Trail work has included the construction of many sturdy bridges and ditching to provide dry, stable trails even during wet seasons.
 Cross-country skiing is popular here and mountain biking is increasing as well.
-The network of trails here were built by the Triple Cities Ski Club through the DEC’s Adopt-A-Natural Resource (AANR) program and are another great example of how public and private partnerships can make natural resources accessible.
+The network of trails here was built by the Triple Cities Ski Club through the DEC’s Adopt-A-Natural Resource (AANR) program and is another great example of how public and private partnerships can make natural resources accessible.